Leskovac: Transportation

+Leskovac is a traffic junction.
+International trains traveling from Europe to Skopje, Thessaloniki and Athens pass through this city.
+Nineteen trains stop in Leskovac every day.
+The railway came to Leskovac in 1886.
+Leskovac today has one of the newest and most modern railway stations in Serbia.

 Bus traffic is also very well developed, bearing in mind that Leskovac has been criss-crossed with roads.
 The most important is the E75 road which connects the borders of Hungary and Macedonia.
 Regional roads lead from Leskovac to Priština, Pirot and Bosilegrad.
 The distance from Leskovac to Niš is 45, to Belgrade 280, and to Sofia 155 km.

 Leskovac has a regional airport, which is commonly used for sporting and agricultural flights.
 Also in summer the airport is used for air taxi.
 The nearest international airport is Niš Constantine the Great Airport located 45 km north of the city.

 Environment

 Leskovac was the first city in Serbia to have a sanitary landfill. Željkovac depot spreads over 80 hectares and is made by all European standards.
 The landfill contains a center for atmospheric water purification, center for the selection and disposal systems for the detection of all types of pollution.
 The company Porr Werner & Weber for Serbia, began construction of the center for collecting and recycling waste, and is the first city in the Balkans, where starting this job.